 PyInstaller supports a more advanced (and complex) way of adding files to the bundle that may be useful for special cases.
-See The Table of Contents (TOC) lists and the Tree Class below.
+See The TOC and Tree Classes below.

 2.8.3 Giving Run-time Python Options

 You can pass command-line options to the Python interpreter.
 The interpreter takes a number of command-line options but only the following are supported for a bundled app: